mattbaker/association-reporter/README.md

 Templates for the output are in `templates`, they're just ERB files.

+The `watch` command in the demo supports both color and emoji.
+You'll find the port by @whit537 [here](https://github.com/whit537/watch).

 ## Caveats

 This is brand new and probably full of bugs, inaccuracies, and scary things that go bump in the night.
 PRs are warmly welcomed!